-This is an invitational workshop for participants in Project I4 micro-credential cohorts with lessons and resources to teach outside the textbook about resistance to enslavement.
+“Teach Outside the Textbook: Resistance to Enslavement” was an invitational workshop on June 26, 2021 for participants in Project I4 micro-credential cohorts with lessons and resources to teach outside the textbook about resistance to enslavement.

 Children often believe that the only form of resistance to slavery was to run away, since most of the picture books they read about slavery are about the Underground Railroad.
 They are left with the impression that anyone, who really wanted to, could have escaped.

-This workshop offers a documents-based lesson and a new acclaimed graphic novel to dispel those myths.
+This workshop offered a documents-based lesson and a new acclaimed graphic novel to dispel those myths.

 Part graphic novel, part memoir, Wake is an imaginative tour-de-force that tells the story of women-led slave revolts and chronicles scholar Rebecca Hall’s efforts to uncover the truth about these women warriors who, until now, have been left out of the historical record.